 First Beach on the Olympic Peninsula.
-Credit Jaisril via Flickr CC
+Credit Jaisril/Flickr CC

 Unplug from tech and reconnect with the fam

 Why is it that every time I ask my kids to unplug themselves from a screen, they turn into a pack of wolves?
 It’s as if they don’t know how to be human without some sort of device shining in their eyes.

-If the thought of enduring another day filled with beeps and boops of their games and videos makes you cringe, fear not!
+If the thought of enduring another day filled with the beeps and boops of their games and videos makes you cringe, fear not!
 For there is a magical place where electronic gadgets will be forgotten, a place where your wolves can howl at the moon.
-It’s the Olympic Peninsula and it’s amazing.
+It’s the Olympic Peninsula, and it’s amazing.

 Camping, fishing, hiking, bird watching, swimming, crabbing, rockhounding, digging huge holes in the sand — you can do all these activities and more on the peninsula.
 The one thing you might not be able to do is update your social media every two minutes.
 Wi-Fi is close to nonexistent when you’re deep in the woods, and life moves at a different speed.
 There simply isn’t enough time in the day to enjoy everything and be glued to a screen.

 Tucked away in the northwest corner of the state, the Olympic Peninsula is often reached by ferry.
 And the ferry is a great mental marker.
 Once you’re on the other side, you are truly on vacation.

-Use the arrows above the image for three areas of the peninsula to explore on your next unplugged family getaway.
+Use the arrows above the image to discover three areas of the peninsula to explore on your next unplugged family getaway.